cnosdb/docs/docs/en/latest/start/quick_start.md

     | 2022-01-28 13:36:00 | LianYunGang | 59         | 70          | 54       |
     +---------------------+-------------+------------+-------------+----------+

-`OFFSET`can be used with the`LIMIT`statement to specify the number of lines to skip.The format is `LIMIT n OFFSET m`，or it can be abbreviated as LIMIT n, m.
+`OFFSET` can be used with the `LIMIT` statement to specify the number of lines to skip.
+The format is `LIMIT n OFFSET m`, or it can be abbreviated as LIMIT n, m.
 LIMIT n controls the output of n rows of data, and OFFSET m indicates the number of rows skipped before starting to return data.
 OFFSET 0 has the same effect as omitting the OFFSET clause.

 **Example**